How to Recycle Household Batteries

 Can you recycle batteries?

 Pretty much all kinds of batteries are recyclable.
-While most municipalities do not accept them in curbside recycling, there are numerous stores and programs across the U.S. — many of which are big-box stores that can be found in just about any town — where you can drop off batteries to be recycled.
+While most municipalities do not accept them in curbside recycling, there are numerous stores and programs across the U.S. — many of which are big-box stores that can be found near just about any town — where you can drop off batteries to be recycled.

 Batteries are the most recycled product in the U.S.